Lightstreamer/Lightstreamer-kafka-connector/README.md

 - `iam.role.session.name`

    _Optional_ but only effective if `iam.role.arn` is set.
-The session name that the Kafka Connector should use while assuming the IAM role defined `iam.role.arn`.
+Specifies a custom session name for the assumed role.

   Example: